reeseschultz/ReeseUnityDemos/Packages/com.reese.spatial/README.md

     {
         // There could be code here to process what currently overlaps in a given frame.
     })
-    .WithoutBurst() // Can NOT use Burst when logging.
-Remove this line if you're not logging in the job!
     .WithName("CatOverlapJob")
     .ScheduleParallel();
 ```